VanishJr/SRCM/README.md

-Application Documentation
+##Application Documentation

-This application is a student report card management system written in C++.
+<p>This application is a student report card management system written in C++.
 It allows the user to input student information such as roll number, name, and marks in various subjects.
 The application then calculates the student's percentage and assigns a grade based on their performance.
-The user can also view, modify, and delete student records, as well as view class results in a tabular format.
+The user can also view, modify, and delete student records, as well as view class results in a tabular format.</p>

 Usage
 To run the program, make sure you have a C++ compiler installed on your system.